 Monika joined the Board in the summer of 2013, and served as Vice President until assuming her current role.
-She discovered the Refuge at an animal law symposium, and made two decisions that day: to become involved with the Refuge, and to enroll in law school.
+She discovered the Refuge at an animal law symposium.
 A vegan since junior high school, she has spent over half her life advocating for animals through shelter work, outreach, policy change and mentorship.

 As a Midwest native who swore she’d never leave Chicago, a small acreage in Saxapahaw was all it took to change her mind.
 She and her family left downtown Chicago in 2008 and traded up for a small subsistence farm and several pet rescue hens.
-Outside of debating the merits of ‘breakfast’ brownies with her vegan eight-year old, Monika’s interests include animal law and policy change, freelance recipe development, textile crafts and marathon coaching.
+Outside of debating the merits of ‘breakfast’ brownies with her vegan daughter, Monika’s interests include animal law and policy change, freelance recipe development, textile crafts, and marathon coaching.

 Vice President: Jennifer Hadley

 Jennifer joined the Board in the fall of 2013 and currently serves as its Vice President; she is also the interim treasurer.
 She first learned about Piedmont Farm Animal Refuge at a vegan bake sale in early 2013 where she met other Board members and realized that her background in finance could help support the growth of this non-profit organization.
 She became vegan shortly after this and loves living cruelty free.

 Having spent a career in corporate finance and always feeling she missed her true calling to work with animals, Jennifer has found a home with Piedmont Farm Animal Refuge.
 When not working on the Refuge and planning outreach events, Jennifer can be found cooking up new vegan recipes with her two kids and playing with her menagerie of rescued animals: four dogs and three cats.
 She also loves traveling, taking her kids on adventures, skiing, scuba diving and camping.